biocuration2023/biocuration2023.github.io/venue.md

 1. A quiet room, for attendees who need a break from the exciting atmosphere of the conference
 2. A dedicated room for nursing or pumping
+3. A safe baggage check for conference attendees who have not been able to check in to their hotel yet upon arrival or who would like to store their belongings before departure.

 ## Accessibility